More than one in ten UK species threatened with extinction

-Here in Kent there are also concerns for its wildlife.
+Here in Kent there are significant concerns for wildlife.
 According to Kent Wildlife Trust the long term decline in biodiversity has not been halted and, although there are some success stories, the overall picture is worrying.

 Five species of butterfly have disappeared from Kent in the past 50 years, one – the pearl-bordered fritillary – as recently as 2002.
 Three more butterfly species are on the brink of extinction from the county, with just a few small colonies left.